menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Long Lake is worth considering.

-Being a small town, Long Lake does not have a public transit system used by locals to get to and from work.
+Long Lake is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

-In terms of college education, Long Lake is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.00% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Long Lake is somewhat higher than in the average US city of 21.84%: 25.00% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Long Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Long Lake residents report their race to be White.
 Important ancestries of people in Long Lake include German, Polish, Dutch, Belgian, and Lithuanian.